 Emergency Warning Sirens

 The City of River Falls maintains a severe weather outdoor siren network (view map) designed to provide generalized warnings to citizens of impending severe weather conditions.
-View the emergency warning test dates for 2018.

 Severe Weather Safety

 If there is impending severe weather, including a severe thunderstorm warning or tornado warning, the River Falls Police Department authorizes activation of the siren system for public notification.
 Once this system is activated, it may be reactivated several times to continue the warning as conditions or time permits.

 Citizens are encouraged to be on the alert for hazardous weather conditions and the following is recommended:

 - If bad weather threatens, tune to your local radio or television station for weather updates.

 - If weather sirens sound notifying citizens of impending dangerous weather conditions, or if local news media advise it, take cover immediately.

 - Monitor local media broadcasts for updates and follow their advice.

 - A flashlight and battery powered radio should also be readily available in case the electric power goes off.